State of Washington Classified Job Specification

 Distinguishing Characteristics

-For those positions in a major organizational unit such as a school, college, or major academic/administrative department, the “unit” will typically have more than 75 full-time equivalent professional and/or classified staff; OR service responsibility for more than 4,000 full-time students or staff, OR in the regional universities, college and community colleges, positions serve as the sole administrative support in an organization that has institution-wide responsibilities; OR positions serve as both sole administrative support and the executive secretary reporting to the organizational head.
-These positions are assigned to major units, with institution-wide responsibility, that have no assistant directors, deans or managers who would share the administrative duties of the position.
+A major organizational unit will typically have more than 75 full-time equivalent professional and/or classified staff; OR service responsibility for more than 4,000 full-time students or staff, OR in the regional universities, college and community colleges, positions serve as the sole administrative support in an organization that has institution-wide responsibilities; OR positions serve as the sole administrative support in an organization having institution wide responsibilities; OR positions serve as both sole administrative support and the executive secretary reporting to the organizational head.

 Typical Work